flawnson/Fulcrum-Gateway/README.md

 REDIS_URL="the redis connection url used in ioredis (locally is: redis://:@127.0.0.1:6379)"
 ```

-and run node (Before you actually run though you'll want to set up the database in the following section):
+and run node (Before you actually run through you'll want to set up the database in the following section):
 `ts-node index.ts`

 or if you want to use nodemon: